-In a typical child custody hearing in Texas, only the parties to the case (as well as the Attorney General for child support purposes) needs to be given notice of a hearing.
+In a typical child custody hearing in Texas, only the parties to the case (and the Attorney General for child support purposes) need to be given notice of a hearing.

-However, if there is a child custody matter that involves an Indian child that changes.
-The reason is that the Indian Child Welfare Act (ICWA) requires that greater protections for the parties and their families are required.
-If your child is a member of an Indian tribe or is eligible for membership this blog post is important for you and your family.
+However, if a child custody matter involves an Indian child, that changes.
+The reason is that the Indian Child Welfare Act (ICWA) requires that greater protections for the parties and their families are needed.
+If your child is a member of an Indian tribe or is eligible for membership, this blog post is essential for you and your family.

 In a case where CPS has filed a lawsuit against you due to reports of abuse or neglect of your child, ten days of notice is required for a foster care placement or termination of parental rights hearing.
-In fact, an additional twenty days of notice time may necessary to provide in the event that you or the tribe requests additional time to prepare for the hearing.
+An additional twenty days of notice time may be necessary to provide if you or the tribe requests extra time to prepare for the hearing.

 How is it determined if your child is a member of an Indian tribe?

-The tribe that your child purports to belong to will make the ultimate determination on whether or not he or she is an active member or is eligible for membership.
-Remember also that your own membership in a federally recognized Indian tribe will also trigger ICWA’s applicability to your child’s case.
+The tribe that your child purports to belong to will ultimately determine whether or not they are an active member or is eligible for membership.
+Remember that your membership in a federally recognized Indian tribe will also trigger ICWA's applicability to your child's case.

-In many cases, your child will have documentation from a tribe showing that he or she is a member.
-However, if this is not the case and the tribe does not respond to notifications from the court about an active case that involves one of their members it will become more difficult for your child to prove their membership.
+In many cases, your child will have documentation from a tribe showing that they are members.
+However, if this is not the case and the tribe does not respond to notifications from the court about an active case that involves one of their members, it will become more difficult for your child to prove their membership.
 As a result, you will need strong evidence outside of confirmation from the tribe that your child is a member.
-If none can be provided then ICWA may not be applicable.
+If none can be provided then, ICWA may not be applicable.

-Rather than to leave your child’s possible membership in an Indian tribe as an issue upon appeal of the case, your attorney should request that the judge make a ruling on the record early on in the case about whether or not your child is a part of an Indian tribe.
-This is in the event that there is unclear evidence that your child is part of a tribe and the tribe has failed to respond to notices regarding the pendency of the case.
+Rather than leave your child's possible membership in an Indian tribe as an issue upon appeal of the case, your attorney should request that the judge make a ruling on the record early on in the matter about whether or not your child is a part of an Indian tribe.
+This is if there is unclear evidence that your child is part of a tribe and the tribe has failed to respond to notices regarding the pendency of the case.

 How does ICWA play a role in a case where an emergency removal of your child is necessary?

-Emergency removal of your child from your home or from the home of his or her other parent may be necessary in order to prevent imminent physical danger or harm to your child.
-The petition that is filed by the attorney for CPS has to contain specific information that relates to your child or your family’s membership in an Indian tribe.
-The specific physical or emotional danger that is present to your child must be noted as well.
+Emergency removal of your child from your home or the home of their other parent may be necessary to prevent imminent physical danger or harm to your child.
+The attorney files petition for CPS has to contain specific information related to your child or your family's membership in an Indian tribe.
+The apparent physical or emotional danger present to your child must be noted as well.

-We noted in yesterday’s blog post that if a request is made to transfer the case to a trial court then that request should be granted.
-If a request is not made and the case remains in the family law civil court then all ICWA safeguards and protections must be abided by.
+In yesterday's blog post, we noted that that request should be granted if a request is made to transfer the case to a trial court.
+If a recommendation is not made and the issue remains in the family law civil court, all ICWA safeguards and protections must be abided by.

 Your rights as a parent under ICWA and the rights of the Indian tribe

-You as well as a representative of the Indian tribe have the right to participate in any hearing involving your child, even if that is only able to be done by phone.
+You and a representative of the Indian tribe have the right to participate in any hearing involving your child, even if that can only be done by phone.

-Either you or the tribe may petition the court in order to request a transfer from the civil court to a tribal court.
-This can be done through the submittal of a written order to the judge or can be a request made on the record regarding your desire to transfer the case.
-If your child’s other parent objects to your motion or if the tribe declines to take the case then the case will remain in the civil court.
+Either you or the tribe may petition the court to request a transfer from the civil court to a tribal court.
+This can be done through the submission of a written order to the judge or a request made on the record regarding your desire to transfer the case.
+If your child's other parent objects to your motion or if the tribe declines to take the case, then the case will remain in the civil court.

 What preferences are in place under ICWA for your child if and when he is removed from your home?